-As a first-time buyer, you probably have some funds set aside to make a down payment on home.
+As a first-time buyer, you will need funds set aside to make a down payment on your new home.
 It is recommended to have approximately 20% of the purchase price available for down payment and expenses.
-However, there are several loan and mortgage programs that will allow you to put down a significantly lesser amount.
-There are other loan programs that can help you make a down payment.
+However, there are mortgage programs that will allow you to put down a significantly lesser amount, for instance FHA 3.5% and USDA "No Money Down."
+There are also programs that can help you make a down payment, there are usually income qualifications.
 Know your options before you get started.

 To make the buying process easier, know where you stand with lenders.
 If you have a credit score of 720 or above, you can shop around for a loan with the lowest interest rate.
 However, if you have a lower credit score (580+), you may be restricted to certain financing options and sometimes higher rates.
 There are still many promising options available.
-Speak with the lender to determine the best option for you.
+Shop lenders to determine the best option for you.

-If you’re interested in owning a home in a specific area, connect with a local real estate agent that is familiar with that area.
-He or she will have invaluable experience and knowledge about the neighborhood and local matters such as schools, new developments, and any issues.
+If you’re interested in owning a home in a specific area, connect with a Property Bar real estate agent as all are familiar with that area.
+In addition, our agents will offer invaluable experience and knowledge about neighborhoods, schools, new developments, and any issues you should know about.